Satisfactory Academic Progress

-The institution will return $900 to the Federal Subsidized Loan servicer.
+The institution will return $900 to the Federal Subsidized Loan lender.

-The student will return $1600 to the Federal Subsidized Loan servicer according to the terms of the promissory note.
+The student will return $1600 to the Federal Subsidized Loan lender according to the terms of the promissory note.

 Initial amount of unearned aid due from the student $2250 – student´s repayment to the student´s loan $1600 = Initial amount of Title IV Grants for Student to Return $650